-Schumer says 'we have a deal' on interim coronavirus relief package for small businesses
+Schumer claims 'we have a deal' on interim coronavirus relief package for small businesses

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Senate Minority Leader Chuck Schumer said Tuesday that Congress has reached an agreement with the White House on “every major issue” of a nearly $500 billion emergency interim coronavirus relief package for small businesses, hospitals and testing programs across the country amid the COVID-19 pandemic.
+Senate Minority Leader Chuck Schumer claimed Tuesday that Congress has reached an agreement with the White House on “every major issue” of a nearly $500 billion emergency interim coronavirus relief package for small businesses, hospitals and testing programs across the country amid the COVID-19 pandemic.

 "I think we will be able to pass this today," Schumer, D-N.Y., said on CNN Tuesday morning.
 "Last night, well past midnight, Speaker Pelosi, myself, Chief of Staff Meadows, and Secretary of [Treasury] Mnuchin were on the phone and we came to an agreement on almost every issue, staff was up all night writing, there are a still few more I-s to dot and T-s to cross, but we have a deal and I believe we will pass it today."